y0da00/2draycasting-unoptimized/README.md

-Right click to add and remove objects
+Right button to add and remove objects

 Hold left button to drag the rays source